marco-michel/TimeEvolver/README.md

 ```
 ./main --help
 ```
 The result of time evolution will be stored in a HDF5-file.
 For the standard choice of parameters, it has the name ``ResultBlackHole_N20_Nm2_K4_C1_DeltaN12_C01_Cm1_maxT10_tol1e-08_samplingStep0.01_m40_fastIntegration0.h5``.
 It contains the expectation values of the occupation numbers of each of the modes at different times.
 (If HDF5 is not installed, the result will instead be written in .csv-files.)
-Additionally, we provide the exemplary Mathematica-notebook ``analysisOutputData.nb`` to analyse the output data.
+Additionally, we provide the exemplary Mathematica-notebook ``analysisOutputData.nb`` to visualize the output data, which is located in the example output folder ``/output``.

 ## Usage 2: Examplary Program II